Unlock Morocco

 • Coastal Regions: Spring (April-May) and Autumn (September-October) offer mild temperatures ideal for beach visits and exploring coastal cities like Casablanca and Essaouira.

 • Atlas Mountains: Summer (June-August) is perfect for hiking, as the high altitudes provide cooler temperatures.
 Winter brings snow, making it a haven for skiers.
+Perfect for our Amazigh Berber Life.

 • Sahara Desert: Spring (March-May) and Autumn (September-November) offer milder temperatures, ideal for desert excursions and camel trekking.
+Perfect for our Salt Road Trek.

 Packing Essentials